COVID-19 … WHAT IMPACT WILL THE CORONA VIRUS HAVE

 This site is dedicated to all of us Seniors who seek an affordable and healthy way to escape the northern winters and enjoy life to its fullest.

-Snowbird Trailer Parks is intended to serve those interested in this lifestyle and those already taking part.
-The focus of the site is on the Travel trailer, 5th Wheel, RV, and Park Model Trailer life in the many Trailer - RV Resort Parks located in the southern U.S. States.
+It is intended to serve those interested in this lifestyle and those already taking part.
+The focus of the site is on the RV and Park Model life in the many RV Resort Parks located in the southern U.S. States.

 In an attempt to bring people together with the information they seek, you will find several links out to snowbirdtrailer.com.
-There you may find more features such as listings for vacation rentals, and some park model arizona real estate for sale, maps and weather information.
+There you may find more features such as listings for vacation rentals, and some park model units for sale, maps and weather information.

 What is this Site all about?